What is Gochujang

 Cardiovascular Health

-Some animal studies have revealed that a capsaicin-rich diet lowers the risk of atherosclerosis, cardiac hypertrophy, hypertension, and stroke.
+Some animal studies have revealed that a capsaicin-rich diet lowers the risk of atherosclerosis, cardiac hypertrophy, and hypertension.
 But in terms of human studies, additional research is required.
 [3]

 Uses